Stellacore/peridetic/README.md

 		want (e.g. your own project or a local or system include directory as you like).

+	* More civilized: install from one of the prebuilt packages.

 	* Auxiliary Packages:

 		* TODO - header-only install package